 - And, a defendant threatened to otherwise continue the costly litigation.

 ONSC agreed with the class.
 The $17.5 million settlement, over half of the outstanding $32 million, was fair, reasonable and in the plaintiffs’ best interests, the judge ruled.
 Class members concurred.

 Business Taxes Ontario- $5.8 million in legal fees

 That left the legal fees.
 Further, the class’ lawyers received court approval for a 33 per cent contingency fee (over $5.8 million), the highest award available.
 As the judge remarked:

 “It is only through a robust contingency compensation system that class counsel will be appropriately rewarded for the wins and losses over many files and many years of litigation and that the class action will continue to remain viable as a meaningful vehicle for access to justice.”

 Cannon himself was awarded a $50,000 honorarium for his extraordinary efforts as representative plaintiff.
 Not the least of his burden was the notariety he earned by putting his name on the class action.
 Fortunately, his perseverance paid off.

 Business taxes Ontario- Need help?
-ClearWay Law’s business law lawyers can advise you if you think you have received poor or unfair financial advice.
+In conclusion, ClearWay Law’s business law lawyers can advise you if you think you have received poor or unfair financial advice.
 For a consultation, call our Law Firm Hotline at 1-844-466-6529 or email info (AT) clearwaylaw.com.